25kq5a0515-hash/AI-powered-mental-health-supporting-system-/readme.md

-🧠 Mood-Chat: AI-Powered Mental Health Monitoring System
+🧠 Mood-Chat: AI-Powered Mental Health Companion
 🎯 Problem Statement
-Mental health challenges are increasingly prevalent, yet early detection and intervention remain difficult.
-Many individuals struggle to recognize emotional patterns, leading to prolonged distress without proper support.
-There's a critical need for accessible, real-time mental health monitoring tools that can:

-Detect emotional distress patterns before they escalate Provide immediate, personalized support and guidance Alert healthcare providers when professional help is needed Empower individuals to take control of their mental wellbeing

-Current Challenges:

-Lack of daily mood tracking accessibility
-No real-time alerts for concerning patterns
+Mental health issues are becoming more common, but early signs often go unnoticed.
+Many people don’t track how they feel daily, and it’s hard to explain emotional changes to therapists.
+There’s a real need for a simple tool that can help people:

+Detect emotional distress early

-Limited personalized mental health support
+Get instant, personalized support

-Difficulty communicating mood changes to therapists
+Notify care providers if needed

+Take control of their mental well-being

-💡 Solution: Mood-Chat MVP
+💡 Our Solution: Mood-Chat MVP
-Mood-Chat is an intelligent, AI-powered mental health companion that enables users to:

-Log Daily Moods: Express feelings through natural language text entries Receive AI Analysis: Advanced sentiment analysis detects emotional patterns Get Personalized Advice: Intelligent suggestions based on detected mood Monitor Trends: Visual analytics of mood patterns over weeks/months Receive Alerts: Notifications when concerning mood patterns are detected (2+ weeks negative) Track Progress: Comprehensive metrics and health status reports
+Mood-Chat is a smart, AI-based tool that helps users monitor their mood, get helpful suggestions, and understand emotional patterns over time.

-Key Features
+🌟 Key Features
+Feature	Description
-FeatureDescription🤖 AI Mood DetectionUses HuggingFace transformers for accurate sentiment analysis📝 Daily LoggingSimple, intuitive interface for mood entry💡 Smart SuggestionsPersonalized advice based on detected mood📊 Analytics DashboardVisual insights into mood trends and patterns⚠️ Alert SystemNotifications for prolonged negative mood (70%+ negative days in 2 weeks)🆘 Resource LinksDirect access to mental health resources and hotlines🔒 Privacy FirstAll data stored locally, never shared or uploaded
+🤖 AI Mood Detection	Detects emotions using advanced sentiment analysis (HuggingFace Transformers) 📝 Daily Mood Logging	Easy-to-use interface to write and save daily feelings 💡 Smart Suggestions	Personalized tips based on mood entries 📊 Mood Analytics Dashboard	See how your mood changes over time with charts ⚠️ Alert System	Sends alerts if negative moods persist (e.g. 70%+ negative in 2 weeks) 🆘 Help Resources	Direct links to mental health support and hotlines 🔒 Privacy First	All data is stored locally – nothing is uploaded or shared

-🛠️ Technology Stack
-Backend

-Python 3.8+ - Core programming language

-HuggingFace Transformers - Pre-traine